furious-monkey/yelpcamp/README.md

-Created models in externam files like 'models/campgrund & models/comment'
+Created models in external files like 'models/campgrund & models/comment'